Ivan-Eremenko/mcp-tech-spec/README_agent_version.md

 ## Integration

 This MCP server is designed to be called from external agents (such as LangGraph agents) that orchestrate the documentation generation process.

+The main Agent repository that uses this MCP server in its graph: [lc-manual-creator-agent](https://github.com/Ivan-Eremenko/lc-manual-creator-agent.git)

 The agent handles:
 - Session management
 - Iterating through multiple measures
 - Processing the returned prompts